 Penn Carey Law students participate in both internal and external moot court and trial advocacy competitions, providing valuable practice in writing and oral advocacy.

 Edwin R. Keedy Cup Competition

-The Keedy Cup is Penn Law’s internal moot court competition — and an event that draws the entire Law School in which two teams of students argue before three Federal judges.
+The Keedy Cup, an internal moot court competition, is a Penn Carey Law tradition in which two teams of 2L students argue before three Federal judges.

 External Advocacy Competitions

-Under faculty supervision, 2L and 3L students may participate in the moot court competitions.
+Under faculty supervision, 2L, 3L, and LLM students may participate in the moot court competitions.
 Financial support may be granted, covering registration fees, photocopying of briefs, and mailing of the briefs as required by the competition rules (travel, hotel, and meals are not covered.)